SuperKmar/SBNN/README.md

     false, #use multithreadding ('true' for max threads, int to set amount of extra threads when cloning population) false) #record statistics of evolution

-# "controller" now has 100 similar fully connected neural networks and the methods to test them and score them
+# "Controller" now has 100 similar fully connected neural networks and the methods to test them and score them

-# testing every neural network on our test data:
+# Testing every neural network on our test data:
 test_input_array = [0.1, 0.5, 0.9]

-# test data in the array is sorted.Input nodes have incremental id's starting from 0 and are assigned the corresponding array element.
+# Test data in the array is sorted.Input nodes have incremental id's starting from 0 and are assigned the corresponding array element.
 This example uses only one test input, but you can score neural networks across multiple test cases and rate their significance as you wish

 controller.population.each do |pop|
   nn = pop[:nn]